 - Raynaud’s phenomenon

-At the Diagnostic Pain Center in Austin, Dr. Robert S. Marks and Dr. Sauman A. Rafii perform stellate ganglion blocks in both the diagnosis and treatment of pain originating from the sympathetic nerves.
+At the Diagnostic Pain Center, our Austin pain management providers perform stellate ganglion blocks in both the diagnosis and treatment of pain originating from the sympathetic nerves.
 Typically, a series of these injections is ideal for optimal pain management.
 If you are experiencing pain or discomfort, there’s no need to suffer another day.
 Contact the Diagnostic Pain Center to schedule a consultation to discuss your specific symptoms.
-Dr. Marks or Dr. Rafii will create an individualized treatment plan customized to meet your needs and target the problem at its source.
+Our providers will create an individualized treatment plan customized to meet your needs and target the problem at its source.

 Call us today at (512) 981-7246 to learn more about stellate ganglion block treatment in Austin, or click the button below to get started.